 To learn more about Dry Eye Syndrome, see our post about it here.

-To see one of our Optometrists about the dry eye symptoms you might be having, please reach out to any of our locations to book your eye exam: 360 Eyecare – Rosedale or 360 Eyecare – Beaches.
+To see one of our Optometrists about the dry eye symptoms you might be having, please reach out to any of our locations to book your eye exam: 360 Eyecare – Yorkville or 360 Eyecare – Beaches.